 Progesterone (By mouth)

 Helps prevent changes in the uterus in women who are taking estrogen after menopause.
-Also treats amenorrhea (menstrual periods stop) in women who are still menstruating.
+Also treats menstrual periods that have stopped before menopause.

 When This Medicine Should Not Be Used